telosnetwork/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: Adding a feature with overview and acceptance criteria and supporting information.
-title: EPIC | Feature
+title: Feature
-labels: Needs Refinement
+labels: ["Needs Refinement"]
 assignees: ''
+projects: ["telosnetwork/49"]
 ---

 ## Overview